Paris ready-to-wear makes comeback with Dior, Saint Laurent

 Richard expressed skepticism, however, in the way that Paris opened up so fully.
 Many at the Dior show and others did not wear masks even though seating was extremely cramped.
 At Milan Fashion Week, social distancing and mask-wearing were more stringently enforced.

 “Look at this space, we’re shoulder to shoulder,” Richard said pointing to the four sections of back-to-back seating.
-“In Milan, everyone was 3 feet apart."
+“In Milan, everyone was three feet apart."

 Although a third of Paris Fashion Week’s 97 shows this season -- including most of the heritage houses -- have opted for a physical presence, some two-thirds remain digital.